30-Year Fixed Vs. 15-Year Fixed

 Let’s go over the details of a 30-year fixed vs. 15-year fixed mortgage.
-We’ll look at the benefits of the 30-year fixed rate mortgage and the benefits of a 15-year fixed rate mortgage.
+We’ll look at the benefits of a 30-year fixed-rate mortgage and the benefits of a 15-year fixed-rate mortgage.

 We’ll also cover what First-Time Homebuyers should look for and a comparison between Conventional and FHA mortgages.

-There are 360 monthly payments with a 30-year fixed-rate mortgage and your interest rate/payment will never change.
+There are 360 monthly payments with a 30-year fixed-rate mortgage, and your interest rate/payment will never change.
 This is bar far the most popular mortgage program for both refinances and purchases.
-The benefits of a 30-year fixed mortgage rate is the flexibility it allows the homeowner in case something comes up.
+The benefit of a 30-year fixed mortgage rate is the flexibility it allows the homeowner in case something comes up.

-Whether it’s a job loss, an unexpected medical expense or even planned expense like a wedding; a 30-year fixed allows the homeowner to be better prepared for these sorts of expenses.
-Also the tax benefit is a bit greater (for some and this could change) than a 15-year fixed and lasts longer since you are paying more interest on a 30-year fixed mortgage.
+Whether it’s a job loss, an unexpected medical expense, or even a planned expense like a wedding, a 30-year fixed allows the homeowner to be better prepared for these sorts of expenses.
+Also, the tax benefit is a bit greater (for some, and this could change) than a 15-year fixed and lasts longer since you are paying more interest on a 30-year fixed mortgage.